David Davis Mansion

-The David Davis Mansion, also known as Clover Lawn, is a Guilded Age home in Bloomington, Illinois that was the residence of David Davis, Supreme Court justice (1862–1877) and Senator from Illinois.
+The David Davis Mansion, also known as Clover Lawn, is a Gilded Age home in Bloomington, Illinois that was the residence of David Davis, Supreme Court justice (1862–1877) and U.S. Senator from Illinois.
 The mansion has been a state museum since 1960.
 It was added to the National Register of Historic Places in 1972 and was designated a National Historic Landmark in 1975.